Which power supply do I need?

 - Individually affordable

 - No AC noise - good for noisy pedals

 - No earth loop problems when using multiple pedals

 - Batteries can run out at inconvenient times

 Example: Joyo JP03

-- The most basic type of power supply
+- The most common and basic type of power supply

 - Never runs out of power